ivandorte/ivandorte.github.io/docs/_posts/2023-11-01-github-ssh.md

 Press enter to accept the default location.
 When prompted, type a password!

-Copy and paste the output of this command:
+Copy the output of this command:

 ```
 $ cat id_rsa.pub